Six new grape varieties chosen to help Bordeaux wine producers adapt to climate change have been approved by France’s national appellation body, INAO.

-Producers said they have picked the new grape varieties for their potential to mitigate the impact of climate change without diluting the identity of Bordeaux wines.
+Bordeaux AOC and Bordeaux Supérieur producers applied to use the varieties in 2019, for their potential to mitigate the impact of climate change without diluting the identity of Bordeaux wines.

 Potentially useful characteristics among the grapes listed below include naturally high acidity, structure or strong aromatics, as well as good resistance against specific vine diseases, from mildew to grey rot.

-The varieties below could only collectively make up 5% of a producer’s vineyard area and 10% of the final blend, according to the union for Bordeaux and Bordeaux Supérieur appellations, which cover 55% of Bordeaux vines.
+The varieties below could only collectively make up 5% of a producer’s vineyard area and 10% of the final blend, said the CIVB this week.

 What is it?
 A crossing between Cabernet Sauvignon and Grenache Noir.